 - Now take the Yellow Peas along with two times water, ½ Tsp.
 Salt and ½ Tsp.
-Turmeric Powder. ⅓ Tsp. each of Red Chili Powder, Cumin Powder and Coriander Powder in a pressure cooker.
-Keep cooking in medium flame with the weight on for 3 whistles.
+Turmeric Powder.
+1/2 Tsp. each of Red Chili Powder, Cumin Powder, and Coriander Powder in a pressure cooker.
+Keep cooking on medium flame with the weight on for 3 whistles.

 - Cool down the pressure cooker completely before opening the same.

 - Separate the broth from the boiled yellow peas for further use

 - In the meantime, remove the skin of the potatoes and cut them into small cubes.